-3.0 LTC Home Responsibilities
+3.0 LTC HOME RESPONSIBILITIES

 LTC homes are responsible for supporting residents in receiving visitors while mitigating the risk of exposure to COVID-19.
-Further, homes are responsible for establishing and implementing visiting practices that comply with Directive #3 and align with the guidance in this policy.
+Further, homes are responsible for establishing and implementing visiting practices that comply with Directive #3 and the Minister's Directive and align with the guidance in this policy.